cvat-ai/cvat/site/content/en/docs/manual/advanced/ai-tools.md

 or negative points (for some models):

 - Positive points are the points related to the object.
-- Negative points should be placed outside the boundary of the object.
+- Negative points should be placed outside the object.

 ![](/images/image188_detrac.jpg)